 Klarna: Company background

 While BNPL often feels like a hot new category, Klarna has been in the game for nearly two decades.
 The company started in Stockholm in 2005 under the name Kreditor, before rebranding as Klarna in 2010.
-Today, the company has more than 150 million active consumers across over 500,000 merchants in 45 markets.7
+Today, the company has more than 150 million active consumers across over 500,000 retailers in 45 markets.7

 Klarna’s CEO Sebastian Siemiatkowski is one of the company's three co-founders, along with Niklas Adalberth and Victor Jacobsson, though only Siemiatkowski remains at Klarna at this time.
 However, Jacobsson has recently been in the spotlight, amidst efforts to buy up private market shares as Klarna plans an IPO.